Impact of Decisions

 Many years ago, early in my career, I worked on a farm in southern California.
 During my first day on the job, the farmer issued me a new tractor and informed me that my job would be to cultivate all the crops.
 He taught me how to set up the blades and shovels on the back of the tractor.

 I worked for this farmer cultivating for more than a year when I realized that there was no money in being a farmhand.
-I decided to move to Alaska and on to bigger and better things.
+Then, I decided to move to Alaska and on to bigger and better things.
 The farmer asked me to train my replacement before leaving the farm.
-I taught him the same way I had been taught: to climb over the cultivator, and observe what adjustments needed to be made.
-It was 6 months after I had moved to Alaska that I received word that the man I had trained was killed. he had slipped over the cultivator and had fallen into the blades and shovels.
+I taught him the same way I had been taught: to climb over the cultivator and observe what adjustments needed to be made.
+It was six months after I had moved to Alaska that I received word that the man I had trained was killed.
+He had slipped over the cultivator and had fallen into the blades and shovels.
 This news was hard for me to take as I had taught him to perform the job this way.
-It still bothers me to this day when I stop and think about how my decision helped lead to this man’s death….
+It still bothers me to this day when I stop and think about how my decision helped lead to this man’s death…

 To read more of this article click the LINK here.

 For more safety articles from this journal, visit the ASSP site and sign up.